t-d-k/LibreCrypt/docs/FAQ.md

 *A:*
 The main differences are:

-* DoxBox can open native LUKS containers
+* DoxBox can open native LUKS containers.
-* Truecrypt has a Linux version available: tcrypt
+* TrueCrypt supports encryption of the OS disc.
-* DoxBox suports multiple hidden containers, TC only one.
+* DoxBox supports multiple hidden containers, TrueCrypt only one.
-* DoxBox is maintained.
+* DoxBox is currently maintained.
-* Truecrypt supports 'cascading' cyphers.
+* TrueCrypt supports 'cascading' cyphers.

 * * *